Main usage of Novae¶

 dict

-whose keys are pathway names, and values are list of genes (case insensitive).
+whose keys are pathway names, and values are lists of genes (case insensitive).

 Currently, this function only supports one slide per call.